 The amount to be reimbursed is the amount by which any incentive awards previously paid, settled, granted or vested on the basis of previously stated financial results within the two year period preceding the date of disclosure of the material financial restatement, exceeded the lower amounts that would have been paid, settled, granted or vested based on the restated financial results.

-A copy of our Incentive Compensation Recovery Policy is available by going to our public web site at [www.potlatchdeltic.com](http://www.potlatchdeltic.com), and selecting "Investor Resources," then "Corporate Governance," and "Incentive Compensation Recovery Policy."
+A copy of our Incentive Compensation Recovery Policy may be viewed by going to our website at www.potlatchdeltic.com, and selecting "Investors," then "Corporate Governance," and "Incentive Compensation Recovery Policy."

 Tax Considerations